 We regularly engage in transactions with The Coca-Cola Company and its affiliates.
 We purchase all of our concentrate requirements for Coca-Cola trademark beverages from The Coca-Cola Company.
-Total expenses charged to us by The Coca-Cola Company for concentrates were approximately Ps.22,988 million, Ps.23,886 million and Ps.20,882 million in 2013, 2012 and 2011, respectively.
+Total expenses charged to us by The Coca-Cola Company for concentrates were approximately Ps.28,084 million, Ps.25,985 million and Ps.23,886 million in 2014, 2013 and 2012, respectively.
 Our company and The Coca-Cola Company pay and reimburse each other for marketing expenditures.
 The Coca-Cola Company also contributes to our coolers, bottles and case investment program.
-We received contributions to our marketing expenses of Ps.4,206 million, Ps.3,018 million and Ps.2,595 million in 2013, 2012 and 2011, respectively.
+We received contributions to our marketing expenses of Ps.4,118 million, Ps.4,206 million and Ps.3,018 million in 2014, 2013 and 2012, respectively.

 In December 2007 and May 2008, we sold most of our proprietary brands to The Coca-Cola Company.
 The proprietary brands are licensed back to us by The Coca-Cola Company pursuant to our bottler agreements.
 The December 2007 transaction was valued at US\$48 million and the May 2008 transaction was valued at US\$16 million.
-Revenues from the sale of proprietary brands realized in prior years in which we have a significant continuing involvement are deferred and amortized against the related costs of future sales over the estimated sales period.
-The balance to be amortized amounted to Ps.37 million, Ps.98 million and Ps.302 million as of December 31, 2013, 2012 and 2011, respectively.
-The short-term portions to be amortized amounted to Ps.37 million, Ps.61 million and Ps.197 million at December 31, 2013, 2012 and 2011, respectively.
-The short-term portions are included in other current liabilities.
-The long-term positions are included in other liabilities.
+Revenues in prior years from the sale of proprietary brands were deferred and amortized against the related costs of future sales over the estimated sales period.

-In Argentina, we purchase plastic preforms, as well as returnable plastic bottles from Embotelladora del Atlántico S.A., a local subsidiary of Embotelladora Andina S.A., a Coca-Cola bottler with operations in Argentina, Chile and Brazil in which The Coca-Cola Company has a substantial interest.
+In Argentina, we purchase plastic preforms, as well as returnable plastic bottles, at competitive prices from Andina Empaques S.A., a local subsidiary of Embotelladora Andina S.A., a bottler of The Coca-Cola Company with operations in Argentina, Chile, Brazil and Paraguay in which The Coca-Cola Company has a substantial interest, and other local suppliers.
+We also acquire plastic preforms from Alpla Avellaneda S.A. and other suppliers.